Royal Marine Barracks, Chatham: Melville Barracks

 Following the closure of Melville Hospital, its buildings were taken over by the Royal Marines and converted into additional barracks accommodation.
 After a period of reconstruction, it reopened with the name Melville Barracks in 1906.

 Closure

-The Royal Marine Barracks remained in use until 1950 when the Chatham Group, Royal Marines was disbanded, although the adjacent Melville Barracks continued to house parts of the Royal Marines Pay and Records Office until these barracks were closed in 1960.
-Both the Royal Marine and Melville Barracks were demolished in 1960.
-The site of the Royal Marine Barracks was subsequently sold to Lloyd's of London who built new offices, which were later acquired by Medway Council for their main offices and car park.
+The Royal Marine Barracks remained in use until 1950 when the Chatham Group, Royal Marines was disbanded.
+In 1959 the entire Marine Barracks were sold (together with the adjacent Naval Gunwharf) to William Palfrey Ltd (a packaging company) for redevelopment.
+The Royal Marine Barracks were demolished in 1960; the site of the barracks was subsequently sold to Lloyd's of London who built new offices there, which were later acquired by Medway Council for their main offices and car park.

+After the Marine Barracks had closed, in 1950, the adjacent Melville Barracks continued to house parts of the Royal Marines Pay and Records Office until 1960, when the barracks were closed.
+Melville Barracks were sold to Chatham Council that same year and the buildings demolished.
 The site of Melville Barracks was developed as council housing and is now known as Melville Court.